Seg-MoE: Multi-Resolution Segment-wise Mixture-of-Experts for Time Series Forecasting Transformers: Hyperparameter Settings

 Based on the configurations and training protocol described in Section~\ref{subsec:settings}, we defined two encoder-only Transformer backbones in a range of compute and capacity to experiment with our \model: \smodel, with embedding dimension \dmodel $=128$ and experts' hidden dimension \dff $=256$; and \largemodel, with embedding dimension \dmodel $=256$ and experts' hidden dimension \dff $=512$.
 All configurations are designed to support efficient inference on CPU hardware, remaining substantially lighter than recent large-scale long-horizon forecasters and time-series foundation models~\cite{shi2024time,liu2024moirai,das2023decoder,liu2024timerxl}.
 The corresponding architectural hyperparameters are summarized in Table~\ref{tab:backbone_model}.
 Other settings can be easily defined simply by tuning the hyperparameters of the backbone or \model layers.
 The number of activated parameters and the total number of parameters for each model setting vary according to the segment resolution schedule $\omega$.
 Table~\ref{tab:model_size} presents model sizes for uniform-resolution \model layers.
 Multi-resolution models are upper-bounded by the highest-resolution layers, meaning that mixing segment resolutions also helps reduce the number of activated parameters.

 For regularization, we apply DropPath~\cite{huang2016deep} to the outputs of the attention and \model sub-layers, with a stochastic decay schedule that increases the dropping probability from shallow to deep blocks up to a maximum of $0.3$.
 We also use the standard Dropout~\cite{srivastava2014dropout} with a probability of $0.2$ across the remaining Transformer components~\cite{vaswani2017attention}.
-Unless otherwise stated, all learnable parameters are initialized using the xavier$\_$uniform initialization~\cite{glorot2010understanding}. \textbf{The code will be publicly released on GitHub upon acceptance}.
+Unless otherwise stated, all learnable parameters are initialized using the xavier$\_$uniform initialization~\cite{glorot2010understanding}.
+The code is publicly available on GitHub.